 To address this issue, Regulation (EC) No 1394/2007 creates a classification procedure that allows "Any applicant developing a product based on genes, cells or tissues [to] request a scientific recommendation of the Agency with a view to determining whether the referred product falls, on scientific grounds, within the definition of an advanced therapy medicinal product."

 After an applicant applies to this procedure, EMA has 60 days to return its recommendation to the applicant.
-To date, more than 100 products have been assessed by CAT under the classification procedure, with nearly 90% being classified as ATMPs.
+To date,

 While the procedure is optional and non-binding, EMA says it "can help developers clarify the applicable regulatory framework [and] should be seen as a first opportunity to engage with regulators."